 In the meantime, the sector set a target of reducing use by 20% from an estimated baseline of 26.2 mg/kg in 2016 to 21 mg/kg in 2020, as detailed in the 2016 Targets Task Force report.
 The sector also aimed to halve HP-CIA use, reduce use of intra-mammary dry cow products by 20% and lactating cow products by 10% 2015-2020, and had an additional aim of increasing use of teat sealants at drying off, indicating a swing to less use of dry cow therapy.

-2017 usage data from a sample of dairy cattle comprising 31% of the national dairy herd has been reported as 17mg/kg, with HP-CIAs at 0.6mg/kg.
+2018 usage data from a sample of dairy cattle comprising 31% of the national dairy herd has been reported as 17 mg/kg.

 The sector has also identified that monitoring uptake of preventative measures, such as vaccinations for respiratory disease, could provide a useful indicator of potential antibiotic reduction.
-A new vaccination report from AHDB shows that vaccination levels in cattle are rising with almost 10 million doses of vaccine were sold for use in cattle in 2018.
+An updated vaccination report from AHDB shows that vaccination levels in cattle are rising with almost 10 million doses of vaccine were sold for use in cattle in 2018.